 When you play the Julia’s House lottery you are making a real difference to the lives of local families, to mums and dads facing the most extraordinary challenges.

-And we are not just there now and again but regularly, year-round – even throughout the pandemic.
+Thanks to the support of people like you, our lottery players, we are not just there now and again for children like Annabelle and Robbie but regularly, year-round – even throughout the pandemic.
 Your weekly lottery entry helps fund weekly care that is available for all the families we support.

 “Julia’s House feels like a family that is there for our family.
 During the pandemic our family became isolated and support became minimal.
 Julia’s House have been there throughout, providing respite, sibling support, fun and laughter.
 Julia’s House are our lockdown heroes.”